PokkeYuri/PokeGo/README.md

 - `inspect <pokemon-name>`: Inspect a caught Pokemon's details.
 - `pokedex`: View all caught Pokemons in your Pokedex.

-## Contribute
-Feel free to fork this repository, submit pull requests, or report bugs and suggestions in the issues section.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.